microsoft/reactxp/docs/docs/components/view.md

 // Should be focused when the component is mounted, see also arbitrateFocus
 // property below.
-// WARNING: autoFocus=true means that this View's focus() method will be called,
+// WARNING: autoFocus=true means that this View's requestFocus() method will be
-// however calling focus() might have no effect (for example on web View is
+// called, however calling requestFocus() might have no effect (for example on web
-// focusable only when tabIndex is specified), the application has to handle
+// View is focusable only when tabIndex is specified), the application has to handle
-// this either while setting this property or in the FocusArbitrator callback.
+// this either while setting this property or in the View's FocusArbitrator callback.
 autoFocus: boolean = false;

 // When multiple components with autoFocus=true inside this View are mounting at